 Currently, you can add the following types of credentials to your EPIC Portfolio.
 Unless otherwise indicated, you can add multiple documents for each type of credential.

-When you upload a credential to EPIC, you will be asked to provide information about the issuing institution or authority, including the entity’s name and contact information, as well as certain credential-specific details, including your name as it appears on the credential.
-You will also be asked to indicate whether the credential is in English.
+When you upload the credential, you will also be asked to indicate whether the credential is in English.
 If the credential is not in English, you must also upload an English translation that meets ECFMG’s translation requirements.

 Any document you upload to EPIC that is not in English must be accompanied by an English translation that meets ECFMG’s translation standards.
-ECFMG strongly encourages you to obtain translations from its recommended translation service, Straker Translations.
-Translations from this service meet ECFMG’s requirements and will not be rejected due to translation errors.
+ECFMG recommends that you use Straker Translations.
+Translations from this service meet ECFMG’s translation requirements and therefore will not be rejected for not meeting these requirements.

 Straker Translations provides convenient, efficient on-line translation service for any document, including medical credentials and other documents that you upload to EPIC.